Goals & Objectives

 - Effectively manages activities for career development, including integration of clinical and research activities

-- Effectively present work at lab meetings, research seminars, thesis advisory committee meetings, scientific meetings, and able to defend and discuss the presentation in an articulate and polished manner
+- Effectively presents own work orally at lab meetings, research seminars, thesis advisory committee meetings, scientific meetings, and able to defend and discuss the presentation in an articulate and polished manner.

-- Form collaborative relationships within the scientific community
+- Forms effective collaborative relationships within the scientific community, where appropriate.

-- Effectively and efficiently manage research project and resources (financial and materials)
+- Effectively and efficiently manages research project and resources (financial and materials)

-- Serve in administration and leadership roles, as appropriate to their research career
+- Serves in administration and leadership roles, as appropriate to their research career

-- Demonstrate appreciation of social economic and biologic factors that impact health research
+- Demonstrates appreciation of social economic and biologic factors that impact health research.

-- Demonstrate advocacy for subjects, patients, populations, communities, as appropriate, including ensuring that research subjects have access to appropriate supports, information, and services
+- Advocates for the best interest for subjects/participants involved in research.
+Demonstrates concern that research subjects have access to appropriate supports, information, and service.

-- Promote research knowledge translation to patients, populations, communities, other stakeholders, as appropriate
+- Promotes research knowledge translation to patients, populations, communities, other stakeholders, as appropriate.

-- Establish and maintain knowledge and understanding of general principles and fundamentals of research, including research ethics
+- Establishes and maintain knowledge and understanding of general principles and fundamentals of research, including research ethics.

-- Establish and maintain knowledge and understanding of the specialized topics in the specific area of research
+- Establishes and maintains knowledge and understanding of the specialized topics in the specific area of research.

-- Elicit, synthesize, and critically evaluate information and apply it appropriately to research
+- Elicits, synthesizes, and critically evaluates information and applies it appropriately to research.

-- Demonstrate overall competence in techniques required for the research project (i.e. experimental design, data collection and management, and analysis)
+- Demonstrates overall competence in techniques required for the research project (i.e. experiment design, data collection and management, and analysis).

-- Demonstrate overall competence in analyzing and interpreting the results of an experiment
+- Demonstrates overall competence in analyzing and interpreting the results of an experiment.

-- Consult appropriately for feedback on knowledge and performance
+- Consults appropriately for feedback on knowledge and performance.

 - Demonstrate commitment to profession, society, research participants, patients and collaborators through absolute objectivity, honesty, and adherence to ethical standards in the conduct and reporting of research